-- → Computed tomography angiography (CTA), chest with contrast is not considered if ANY of the following is TRUE: - The patient has undergone advanced imaging of the same body part within 3 months without undergoing treatment or developing new or worsening symptoms; OR - If contrast is used, history of anaphylactic allergic reaction to iodinated contrast media.
+- → Computed tomography angiography (CTA), chest with contrast is not considered if ANY of the following is TRUE22: - History of anaphylactic allergic reaction to iodinated contrast media.

-\NOTE: The referring professional and radiologist should discuss the risks and benefits of contrast media administration, including possible prophylaxis, in patients with chronic or worsening kidney disease or severe renal failure. \\NOTE: CT in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.
+NOTE: The referring professional and radiologist should discuss the risks and benefits of contrast media administration, including possible prophylaxis, in patients with chronic or worsening kidney disease or severe renal failure.
+NOTE: CT in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.

-\\\NOTE: CT in patients with claustrophobia should be requested at the discretion of the ordering provider.
+NOTE: CT in patients with claustrophobia should be requested at the discretion of the ordering provider.